Feliformia: Extant families

 Family Hyaenidae (hyenas and aardwolf) has four extant species and two subspecies.
 All show features of convergent evolution with canids, including non-retractile claws, long muzzles, and adaptations to running for long distances.
 They are extant in the Middle East, India and Africa.
 Hyenas are large, powerful animals, up to 80 kg (176 lb) and represent one of the most prolific large carnivorans on the planet.
-The aardwolf is much smaller at 27 kg (60 lb) and is a specialised feeder, eating mainly harvester termites.
+The aardwolf is much smaller and is a specialised feeder, eating mainly harvester termites.

 Family Herpestidae (mongooses, kusimanses, and the meerkat) has 32 species.
 Previously, these were placed in the family Viverridae.
 However, Wilson and Reeder (1993) established the herpestids as morphologically and genetically distinct from viverrids.
 They are extant in Africa, Middle East and Asia.
 All have non-retractile claws.
 They are smaller as a family, ranging from 1 kg (2.2 lb) to 5 kg (11 lb), and typically have long, slender bodies and short legs.
 Diet varies based on species size and available food sources, ranging from small mammals, birds to reptiles, insects and crabs.
 Some species are omnivorous, including fruits and tubers in their diet.

 Family Nandiniidae (the African palm civet) has only one species (Nandinia binotata), extant across sub-Saharan Africa.
 They have retractile claws and are slender-bodied, arboreal omnivores (with fruit making up much of their diet).
 They are relatively small with the larger males weighing up to 5 kg (11 lb).

 Family Prionodontidae (Asiatic linsangs) has two extant species in one genus.
 They live in Southern-East Asia.
 All are arboreal hypercarnivorans.
 They are the closest living relatives of the family Felidae.

 Family Viverridae (all but two civets, genets, oyans, and the binturong) has 30 living species.
 They all have long bodies, short legs with retractile claws, and usually long tails.
 In weight, the species range from 0.5-14 kg.
 Some occur in Southern Europe, but most in Africa and Asia.
 Their diet ranges from fruit and plants to insects, crustaceans and molluscs, and small mammals.